JaredWillClark/odin-recipes/README.md

 # odin-recipes
-Repo for odin-recipe project from The Odin Project
+Repo for odin-recipe project from The Odin Project.